 - 2.2.1.
 Vision: Normal (20/20 with or without glasses). - 2.2.2.
 Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal dexterity. - 2.3.
-Uniform/Equipment: See General Clothing Requirements. - 3.
-Other Information: Students are encouraged to be prepared to discuss intelligence related situations from their countries with the class.
+Physical: Normal manual dexterity. - 2.3.
+Uniform/Equipment: See General Clothing Requirements.

+Students are encouraged to be prepared to discuss intelligence related situations from their countries with the class.